parkinsons-toolkit/app-content/pages-content/managing-symptoms/sexual-health.md

 If the problems are more frequent and bother you, talk to your GP or Parkinson’s specialist team.
 Many people are embarrassed by talking about sex - but remember these conversations are private and confidential.
 There are possible changes that can be made to medication that may improve your symptoms so do not be afraid to talk about it.

 **Hypersexuality:** If very mild, some couples may feel happy about the increase in sexual activity.
 But if sexual desires feel out of control, out of character or cause noticeable changes in behaviour then this should be addressed.
 Speak to your Parkinson’s specialist team urgently if this is the case.
-For more information, see the _Impulsive Behaviours_ page.
+For more information, see the <a href="/learn/managing-symptoms/impulsive-behaviours" class="internal-link">_Impulsive Behaviours_</a> page.

 <div class="video-container">
 <iframe